Scholarships

 The American Indian Endowed Scholarship (AIES) helps students with financial need who have close social and cultural ties to an American Indian community in Washington State.
 Students can use the scholarship at public colleges and many independent colleges in Washington.
 The program prioritizes upper-division and graduate-level students, but all applicants are considered.

-Deadline to apply: March 1, 2024 | Scholarships range from $500 to $2,000!
+Scholarship Application Opens December 2024 | Scholarships range from $500 to $2,000!

 BECU Foundation Scholarship